Kenneth Horne: Service in the RAF

-In 1938 Horne enlisted in the Royal Air Force Volunteer Reserve on a part-time training scheme.
+In 1938 Horne enlisted in the Auxiliary Air Force on a part-time training scheme.
 He was commissioned as an acting pilot officer in No. 911 (County of Warwick) Squadron, a barrage balloon unit in Sutton Coldfield, and was called up into the RAF full-time on the outbreak of war.
 In the initial months of the conflict—the Phoney War—Horne's duties were undemanding, and he formed a concert party from his friends and colleagues.
 In November 1940 he was promoted to flight lieutenant, and to squadron leader a year later.
 In early 1942, the BBC producer Bill McLurg asked whether the RAF station at which Horne was based could put on an edition of his programme Ack-Ack, Beer-Beer.
 Horne was ordered to put on the show, and he made his broadcasting debut on 16 April 1942, as the compere.
 Although the standard of the talent on the show was not high, McLurg was impressed with Horne's presentation, especially the way he hosted the programme's quiz; he invited Horne to be the programme's regular quizmaster, a role the latter fulfilled on over fifty Ack-Ack, Beer-Beer quizzes over the next two years.
 In January 1943 he became one of the show's regular comperes and presented the entire show for the first time.